Holographic-Sol/icue_display/README.txt

 Developer notes:
 iCUE Display executable is compiled from .py so that module GPUINFO can pipe stdout which is necessary for gpu information.
-(This is why the vbs to run quietly will be used because iCUE display compiled from .py rather than .pyw).
+(This is why the vbs to run quietly will be used because iCUE display is compiled from .py rather than .pyw).